itstrangvu/trangs/content/blog/how-this-blog-runs.md

 - design
 ---

-# Why
+## Why

-I created this site as my little corner of the internet—a space that’s truly mine.
+I created this site as my little corner of the internet.
+A space that’s truly mine.
 I didn’t want to rely on paid platforms like Substack or Medium because I believe in the decentralized web.
-Owning my content and having full control over my site was important to me.
+Owning my content and having full control over my site is important to me.
 Plus, I thought that building it myself might be a fun coding challenge.